About Us

 Why did we start this travel blog?

-We then tried looking at more alternative travel blogs.
-Many of the experiences weren't relatable to us and some felt out of reach, like a two-week cycling trip through Sri Lanka.
+Next, we turned to more alternative travel blogs.
+While some of the experiences were interesting, they didn't feel relatable to us and felt out of reach - like a two-week cycling trip through Sri Lanka.

 The gap between the overrated and the out of reach is what inspired the creation of this blog as you see it today.